• Colleges & Universities

 Stage one involves a panel interview (by Zoom) with three or four recruiting Group Leaders.

-The interview process will also include an open morning and lab visits, which will take place in person at the Crick and will involve:
+The interview process will also include an open afternoon and lab visits, which will take place in person at the Crick and will involve:

 • The opportunity to find out more about the Crick and the PhD programme.